 Language and Persuasive Health Message Design

 Using discourse-analytic and experimental message design approaches, my first line of research examines the persuasive effects of linguistic and normative message influence strategies on raising people’s awareness of health issues in multilingual societies and across different languacultures.
-My current projects focus on using multiple messaging strategies to prompte HPV vaccination and reduce alcohol consumption intentions.
+My current projects focus on using multiple messaging strategies to promote HPV vaccination and reduce alcohol consumption intentions.

 Language and Interpersonal Influence